Interracial marriage in the United States: White and Asian

-In 1918, there was controversy in Arizona when an Indian farmer married the sixteen-year-old daughter of one of his White tenants.
-California law did not explicitly bar Filipinos and whites from marrying, a fact brought to wide public attention by the 1933 California Supreme Court case Roldan v.
+In 1918, there was controversy in Arizona when an Indian farmer married the 16-year-old daughter of one of his White tenants.
+California law did not explicitly bar Filipinos and Whites from marrying, a fact brought to wide public attention by the 1933 California Supreme Court case Roldan v.
 Los Angeles County; however, the legislature quickly moved to amend the laws to prohibit such marriages as well in the aftermath of the case.
-Virginia in addition implicitly forbade marriage between white and Asians in the 1924 Racial Integrity Act, which banned marriages between whites and people who had "a trace whatsoever of any blood other than Caucasian" except for people with 1/16 or less Native American ancestry.
+Virginia in addition implicitly forbade marriage between white and Asians in the Racial Integrity Act of 1924, which banned marriages between whites and people who had "a trace whatsoever of any blood other than Caucasian" except for people with 1/16 or less Native American ancestry.

 Research conducted in the late 1970s in Los Angeles County, California, showed Japanese were, on average, more likely to marry outside of their race compared to Chinese and Koreans in the county.
 In 1979, 41.2% of Chinese marriages had a spouse of a different race.
 Koreans had a 27.6% rate of interracial marriages, and Japanese had a rate of 60.6%.
 The research also showed that, among Asians living in the United States, the percentage of women who married outside their race was higher than the percentage of men.
-Specifically, Korean-American women are involved in a higher percent of interracial marriages than Chinese or Japanese women.
+Specifically, Korean American women are involved in a higher percent of interracial marriages than Chinese or Japanese women.
 The research considered marriages to other Asians outside a person's ethnicity to be interracial marriages, for example, a Korean marrying a Japanese person.

+Both Japanese men and Japanese women continued to out marry Americans of non-Japanese origin by a higher rate every year.